LOCATION: Baltimore, MD

 Two interviews later, I was officially employee #2 at Angels + Entrepreneurs, a not-yet-built online community for angel investors that would go on to become the biggest platform of its kind during my tenure.

-My first day on the job, I learned that I already had a nickname: Bird Girl.
+My first day on the job, I learned that I already had a nickname at the office: Bird Girl.
 But despite my unconventional background, I moved up the ranks from editor, to managing editor, to editorial coordinator, to Director of Content.
 After three incredible years at A+E, I made the difficult but exciting decision to accept a role at Republic as their Director of Content Marketing.
+A year later, I made the move to DealMaker, where I was eventually promoted to Senior Marketing Director.

 Nice to meet you. 👋